Advanced Diploma in Marketing Technologies and Enterprise Branding

 Economics for Business

-The module teaches students applied economics which uses economic theory and quantitative methods to analyse business enterprises and the factors contributing to the diversity of organisational structures and the relationships of firms with labour, capital, and product markets
+The module teaches students applied economics which uses economic theory and quantitative methods to analyze business enterprises and the factors contributing to the diversity of organizational structures and the relationships of firms with labour, capital, and product markets

 Business Functions and Operational Processes